xpack-dev-tools/flex-xpack/scripts/templates/body-jekyll-release-post-part-1-liquid.md

 ## Install

-The full details of installing the **xPack GNU flex** on various platforms are presented in the separate
+The full details of installing the **xPack flex** on various platforms are presented in the separate
 [Install]({% raw %}{{ site.baseurl }}{% endraw %}/dev-tools/flex/install/) page.

 ### Easy install

-The easiest way to install GNU flex is with
+The easiest way to install flex is with
 [`xpm`]({% raw %}{{ site.baseurl }}{% endraw %}/xpm/)
 by using the **binary xPack**, available as [`@xpack-dev-tools/flex`](https://www.npmjs.com/package/@xpack-dev-tools/flex)